-Touch screen controls on our smartphones have accustomed people to using touch screen controls on other devices too.
-As a result, some Electrolux models come with modernistic touch screen controls.
+Touch screens: Touch screen controls on our smartphones have accustomed people to using touch screen controls on other devices too.
+As a result, some Electrolux models come with modern touch-screen controls.
 The only disadvantage is that during cleaning, wiping a cloth over the screen may inadvertently activate something.

-Mid-range: Mid-range electrolux ranges cost from $2,000 to $3,000.
+Mid-range Electrolux ranges cost from $2,000 to $3,000.
 These ranges have dual digital and knob controls, sealed gas burners, full-surface grates, self-cleaning options, and multiple cooking modes.